Hsu-Che-Wei/scKB/README.md

    ```
 2. Install package "BUSpaRse" and "BSgenome" in your R environment :

-   The two packages are hosted in "Bioconductor", start your R session and simply type:
+   The two packages are hosted in "Bioconductor", start your R session and simply type :

    ```
    if (!requireNamespace("BiocManager", quietly = TRUE))